atomic radii

 Trends in the radius of atoms across a period

-The next main topic after this is one is to identify the trends in ionisation energies of elements.
-However to fully grasp the concepts involved in identifying the trends present in ionisation energies it would be helpful to quickly look at the trends in the size of atoms and ions.
-However you might be wondering how it is possible to measure the size of atoms with any accuracy at all, since the quantum mechanical model of the atom assumes that the electrons are present in orbitals and an orbital is a volume where there is a high probability of finding the electron and so we cannot be 100% certain of the size of these orbitals nor can we measure the position of the electron within these orbitals with 100% precision due to the uncertainty principle.
+However you might be wondering how it is possible to measure the size of atoms with any accuracy at all, since the quantum mechanical model of the atom assumes that the electrons are present in orbitals and an orbital is a volume of space where there is a high probability of finding an electron and so we cannot be 100% certain of the size of these orbitals and there for the size of the atom, and to smudge the issue even more it is not possible to measure the position of the electrons within these orbitals with any sort of precision due to the uncertainty principle.

 how to calculate atomic radius